 2.3.1 AR rendering types

-Based on UE’s capacity, status, size of AR media, etc., and what requirements the AR application has on the media transport protocol used between the UE and the network assisted AR function, the UE can decide media rendering methods for IMS-based AR communication services can be decided as follow.
+Based on UE’s capacity, status, size of AR media, etc., and what requirements the AR application has on the media transport protocol used between the UE and the network assisted AR function, the media rendering methods for IMS-based AR communication services can be decided as follow.

 UE rendering, UE independently render AR content based on AR specific data, when the media processing capability of UE meets the requirements of AR communication.
 The UE performs local rendering based on the media obtained locally or sent by the peer.